SmartThingsCommunity/smartthings-cli/packages/cli/README.md

 DESCRIPTION
   Updates a device profile and device configuration and sets the vid of the profile to the vid of the updated configuration.
-Unlike deviceprofiles:update this command accepts a consolidated object that can include a device configration in a property named "view".
+Unlike deviceprofiles:update this command accepts a consolidated object that can include a device configuration in a property named "view".

 EXAMPLES